csmclaren/loco/README.md

               #'loco-default-execute-kseq)
   ```

-The command `loco-unset-default-key-bindings` is the inverse of `loco-set-default-key-bindings`; the former will unset any keybindings set by the latter.
+The command `loco-unset-default-configuration` is the inverse of `loco-set-default-configuration`; the former will unset any keybindings set by the latter.

 ### Changing the keys used while Loco reads a key sequence